 LinkedIn is the number one online networking tool for job seekers.
-87 percent of recruiters use LinkedIn to scout for new employees.
+87% of recruiters use LinkedIn to scout for new employees.
 Building a strong LinkedIn profile is key in helping hiring managers and recruiters find and vet you.

 Adding your resume to LinkedIn is one way to do that.
-But, the question is how can you add your resume to LinkedIn so it’s found by hiring teams?
+The question is, how can you add your resume to LinkedIn so it’s found by hiring teams?

-Save time and build an attention-grabbing with an optimized LinkedIn profile using Jobscan’s LinkedIn Optimization tool today!
+Save time with an optimized LinkedIn profile using Jobscan’s LinkedIn optimization tool today!

 Add your resume to LinkedIn during Easy Apply